MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 ##### Q1.
 Does "meeting time" include time that I block out for personal work on my calendar?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting time and will count as focus time.
+If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time doesn't count as meeting time and will count as focus time.

 ### Focus time